Kiuwan logo

 All security and development team members should use the same analysis and code scanning tools.
 The development community and those who write business and software requirements should also develop a deep partnership.

-The use of unique tools and processes in different groups is neither agile nor unified.
+Using unique tools and processes in different groups is neither agile nor unified.
 It may even result in the loss of information or division of criteria, despite the teams attempting to meet the same objectives.
 If everyone has the same information about vulnerabilities and defects, they will have the context to help them understand, remediate, and resolve issues.

 The Open Web Application Security Project, or OWASP, offers tools and tutorials to help developers and security staff learn and collaborate on best practices for developing secure applications.